Sophivorus/EasyWiki/README.md

 ### Composer

-1. Require EasyWiki with `composer require sophivorus/easy-wiki` or add it as a dependency to your composer.json or composer.local.json as `"sophivorus/easy-wiki": "^1.0"`
+1. Require EasyWiki with `composer require sophivorus/easy-wiki` or add it as a dependency to your project with `"sophivorus/easy-wiki": "^1.0"`
 2. Load the EasyWiki class wherever you need it with:

 ```php